I am the hugest fan of a salsa or side dish of some sort that allow you to turn a simple piece of something into a meal.

 The first dish this tossed together end-of-summer relish graced were prosciutto wrapped pork chops, and I barely got to the pork chops, I was so into the relish.
 Others in my family did not have this issue.
 I also put out a plate of corn tortillas, softened and slightly charred on the grill, and when those chops were thinly sliced and piled into the tortillas with this relish all seemed right with the world.

-The I used it to top a piece of pan seared chicken—also perfect.
+Then I used it to top a piece of pan seared chicken—also perfect.
+As it would be with Grilled Chicken Breasts.
 Paired up with some Creamy Blue Cheese and Bacon Coleslaw, it was a terrific summer dinner.

 Summer Tomato-Corn Relish

 - ¾ pound plum tomatoes cored, seeded, and finely diced

 - 1 cup fresh crisp-cooked corn kernels about 2 ears

 - 2 tablespoons balsamic vinegar

 - 2 tablespoons slivered fresh basil see Note

 - Kosher or coarse salt and freshly ground pepper to taste